 - E-text cannot be sent to you until DRC receives this verification

-- Provide a receipt of purchase/rent or a copy of the title page of the book
+- Provide a receipt of purchase/rent or a copy/picture of the title page of the book

 - If no books are listed for your course(s), let DRC know so that we can follow-up with your instructor and identify required readings.

-- If readings will be posted on D2L, Blackboard, or a course website and you would like them checked for accessibility and converted, request e-text by sending information on the course to DRC Document Conversion.
+- If readings will be posted on D2L, Blackboard, or a course website and you would like to request accessible versions of the readings, send course information to DRCemail@example.com.

 DRC Conversion Process: